alexfikl/pycaputo/docs/guide_differentiation.rst

   pleasant way of reusing and analyzing the weights.

 * :func:`~pycaputo.differentiation.differentiation_matrix`: a function that
   gathers all the quadrature weights into a matrix operator.
+By default, this function is implemented in terms of ``quadrature_weights``, but can be overwritten by more efficient implementations.

-* :func:`~pycaputo.differentiation.diffs`: a method very similar to :func:`~pycaputo.differentiation.diff`, but that only computes the fractional operator at a given point on the grid.
+* :func:`~pycaputo.differentiation.diffs`: a function that computes the fractional operator at a given point on a grid.
 Note that not all methods can efficiently evaluate the fractional operator at a single point (e.g. global spectral methods), so they should not implement this functionality.

-* :func:`~pycaputo.differentiation.diff`: for many methods, the ``diff`` function can be a simple wrapper around :func:`~pycaputo.differentiation.diffs`, but this doesn't always make sense.
+* :func:`~pycaputo.differentiation.diff`: a function that computes the fractional operator at a set of points.
+By default this is implemented in terms of the ``diffs`` function, but this doesn't always make sense.
 For example, if we want to compute the Caputo fractional derivative on a uniform grid, this can be evaluated more efficiently using the FFT.

 In general, we require that the :func:`~pycaputo.differentiation.diff` function be implemented for all available methods, while the remaining functions are optional.